 James joined Watsi on September 28th, 2015.
 Three years ago, James joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-James' most recent donation traveled 8,600 miles to support Mo, a refugee and student from Thailand, to fund brain surgery to remove a tumor.
+James' most recent donation traveled 8,500 miles to support Jackline, a bright nine-year-old student from Kenya, to fund an osteotomy to help her walk well again.

 James has funded healthcare for 54 patients in 8 countries.